Jevuska/stt2-extension-add-terms/readme.txt

 == Frequently Asked Questions ==
 = Can I add bulk search terms ? =
 Yes, you can.
-After you add one or more search terms in input field, just add your search terms list that separated by comma into textarea.
+After you add one or more search terms via input field, just add your search terms list that separated by comma into textarea.

 == Screenshots ==
 1. STT2 Extension Add Terms Feature screenshot-1.jpg.